India–United Kingdom relations: Economy

 Following a meeting between Finance Minister Arun Jaitley and Chancellor of the Exchequer Philip Hammond at the 9th UK-India economic and financial dialogue, Jaitley announced that the two countries had agreed to discuss a bilateral free trade agreement.
 However, Jaitley stated that a formal dialogue on the agreement would only begin post-Brexit.

 In September 2017 the High Commission of India in the UK, with the support of the UK India Business Council, announced the Access India programme, a unique scheme set up to help many more UK SMEs export to India.
 Whilst many large UK companies have a presence in India, small and medium-sized British companies do not.
 India hopes that the Access to India programme will not only encourage British SMEs to export to India but also inspire them to manufacture in India fulfilling the aims of the Make in India initiative.

-The UK and India have remained close bilaterally, historically and on an ever expanding basis.
+The UK and India have remained close bilaterally, historically and on an ever-expanding basis.
+In January 2022, the two countries opened negotiations for a Free Trade Agreement.
+The countries concluded negotiations for an agreement in principle on 6 May 2025.

+In July 2025, India and the United Kingdom signed the India–United Kingdom Comprehensive Economic and Trade Agreement during Prime Minister Narendra Modi's visit to London.
+The deal aims to double bilateral trade to USD 120 billion by 2030 by eliminating tariffs on key goods such as Indian textiles and British automobiles and whisky.
+The agreement also covers services, innovation, government procurement, and intellectual property rights.
+Additionally, both countries concluded a Double Contribution Convention Agreement, easing social security obligations for Indian professionals in the UK.
+This marks a major step forward in strengthening economic and strategic ties between the two democracies.
+It is expected that the agreement will create 7000 jobs in the UK and increase the UK’s GDP by £4.8 billion annually.